 Boron Deficiency in Citrus

 The fruits, which are small, shrivel and go hard on the tree.
 They characteristically show internal gum formation, usually in the albedo but also in the pith.
 Normally, the gummed spots cannot be seen unless the fruit is cut.
-This feature helps to distinguish the deficiency from Impietratura.
+This feature helps to distinguish the deficiency from citrus impietratura disease.
 The rind is thick and the fruit has a low juice content.
 Excessive fall of young fruit occurs, resulting in very poor yields.
 This may be the first sign of a boron-deficiency problem.
-The seeds are likely to be underdeveloped and the seed coat dark and shrivelled.
+The seeds are likely underdeveloped and the seed coat dark and shriveled.